 Again and again, research finds that most senior adults say they want to remain in their home, at least as long as possible.
 While there are many reasons for this, cost is a consideration.
 Many people believe that it will cost less for them to remain in their existing home than to move to a senior living community, such as a life plan community (also known as a continuing care retirement community, or CCRC) or other type of senior living option.

 While this may prove to be true, I’ve had a number of residents living in retirement communities express to me over the years that they didn’t realize just how much they were spending while living in their previous home until they sat down to take a careful look at the numbers.
+So it is probably worth putting pen to paper as you evaluate the long-term cost of your options.

 Let’s take a closer look at the actual cost of homeownership…